Transcript #78: Setting Expectations for Open Source Participation

 16:40 And I've been fortunate enough to meet a number of these people.

-16:50 So I try to sort of push back on those things.
+16:49 So I try to sort of push back on those things like, hey, you know what?

-16:53 How much did you pay for this?
+16:53 How much did you pay for this or how much are you paying for this?

-17:05 And if you're someone who's a more experienced developer, it's not that difficult for you to do.
+17:04 And if you're someone who's a more experienced developer, it's not that difficult for you to do.

-17:08 - I think that's a really good point.
+17:08 I think that's a really good point.

-17:10 I guess the thing is, don't take it out on people.
+17:10 I guess the thing is don't take it out on people.

 17:13 Just vote with your feet.

-17:14 If you see a project that has a hundred unresponded to PRs, maybe that's not a real healthy project and your choices are, don't be part of it, or become a contributor, but don't abuse the person who's already overwhelmed and already has too much going on, right?
+17:19 And your choices are don't be part of it or become a contributor, but don't abuse the person who's already overwhelmed and already has too much going on, right?

-17:30 - Exactly.
+17:30 Exactly.

-17:31 - Yeah, yeah.
+17:31 Yeah, yeah.

-17:32 All right, so what's your next pick, Kojo?
+17:32 So what's your next pick, Kojo?

-17:35 - My pick sort of ties into that, the idea of, you know, these expectations for open source participation, my thing is sort of focusing on different Python community events.
+17:34 My pick sort of ties into that, the idea of, you know, you've got these expectations for open source participation.

-17:43 And so, of course, you know, we all just came from PyCon, and one of the nice things about, so there's PyCon itself, but then for me, one of the nice things about it was a chance to meet some of my, to get back together with some of my friends from the Python community.
+17:49 But then for me, one of the nice things about it was a chance to meet some of my, say, get back together with some of my friends from the Python community.

-17:55 Of course, we started off with, you know, actually spending some time with you and with Trey to help sort of welcome the first time attendees to PyCon, sort of welcoming them into more active participation in the Python community.
+17:54 Of course, we started off with, you know, actually spending some time with you and with Trey to help sort of welcome the first time attendees to PyCon, sort of welcoming them into more active participation in the Python community.

-18:06 - Yeah, that was fun.
+18:06 Yeah, that was fun.

 18:07 So let me ask you really quick about that while you're on the topic.

-18:09 Give me three really quick things people should know to have like a better experience at PyCon or local ones, maybe.
+18:09 Give me three really quick things people should know to have, like, a better experience at PyCon or local ones, maybe.

-18:15 - So I would say one, try to have some idea of why you're there.
+18:15 So I would say, one, try to have some idea of why you're there.

 18:19 Like, why are you attending PyCon?